EU says door remains open to Ukraine as unity cracks

 Fuele's decision reflected growing frustration among EU officials at what they see as the inconsistent position taken by President Viktor Yanukovich, who sometimes appears to be veering towards Brussels and at others towards Moscow.

-Yanukovich's decision to abandon the EU deal last month in favour of closer ties with Russia sparked weeks of mass protests in Kiev.
+Yanukovich's decision to abandon the EU deal last month in favor of closer ties with Russia sparked weeks of mass protests in Kiev.

 Swedish Foreign Minister Carl Bildt accused Yanukovich of "double speak".